stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

   known at compile time.
-* One might wonder why we did not add a second parameter to the `ToCell` and `FromCell` interfaces instead of returning the SQLite from an interface function.
+* One might wonder why we did not add a second parameter to the `ToCell` and `FromCell` interfaces instead of returning the SQLite type from an interface function.
 I tried both variants, but it turned out that type inference works *much* better with single-parameter interfaces, even when only one parameter is used for interface resolution.
 In addition, single-parameter interfaces work well with the